 - Internal injuries resulting from the motorcyclist's body striking the vehicle, roadway, or other obstacles.
 A common internal injury suffered in motorcycle accidents is a pneumothorax, a collapsed lung from a broken rib puncturing the lung.

 - Amputated limbs.
-Traumatic limb amputations may occur in the accident when a sharp or rough object tears or shearing the limb from the body.
-For some individuals, the limb remains intact but surgeons must later remove it because the damage is too extensive to repair.
+Traumatic limb amputations may occur in an accident when a sharp or rough object tears or shears the limb from the body.
+For some individuals, even if their limb remains intact, surgeons must later remove it because the damage is too extensive to repair.

 Motorcycle crashes have accounted for between 2.1 and 4 percent of all traffic-related fatalities in Florida for the past 20 years.
 However, recent years have produced some instability in those numbers.
 For example, in one recent year, motorcyclists accounted for more than 15 percent of the fatalities on Florida's roadways.
 Beyond the fatalities, however, many individuals suffer serious injuries in motorcycle accidents in Jacksonville each year.

-If you have suffered injuries because of a motorcycle accident that another roadway user's negligence caused, you could seek compensation for the expenses and impacts of your injury.
-You generally must file a motorcycle accident lawsuit within four years of the accident.
+If you have suffered injuries because of a motorcycle accident that another motorist's negligence caused, you could seek compensation for the expenses and impacts of your injury.
+In Florida, you generally must file a motorcycle accident lawsuit within two years of the accident and establish the legal elements for a personal injury claim.

-To prove that someone else was liable for your motorcycle accident, you must prove:
+To prove that someone else was liable for your motorcycle accident, your attorney must prove:

 - The at-fault party owed you a duty of care.
 The term “duty of care” refers to the actions a reasonable person takes in a given set of circumstances to protect the safety and property of others.
 For example, a driver owes a duty of care to operate their motor vehicle safely and legally.